djhmateer/djhmateer.github.io/_posts/2021-06-15-ssh and sftp with ssh net.md

 My vm takes longer than 30s to come up, so I'm catching the timeout and have retry logic

+[https://github.com/Azure/azure-cli/issues/5275](https://github.com/Azure/azure-cli/issues/5275) there is talk about a raw vm copy which would be nice.

 ## Sftp files from vm ie Download

 ```cs